mmcintyre1/its-my-notes/2021/June/designing_data_intensive_applications/chapter_2.md

 - declarative language implemented by Neo4j and used to query property graphs

 #### Querying Graph Models with SQL
-- you can query graph models in SQL, it is just extremely verbose, and relies on a *recursive common table expression* `WITH RECURSIVE`
+- you can query graph models in SQL, it is just extremely verbose, and relies on a *recursive common table expression* e.g. `WITH RECURSIVE`
+- *common table expressions* - temporary data set returned by a query, which is then used by another query.
+It’s temporary because the result is not stored anywhere; it exists only when the query is run -- e.g. `WITH expression_name AS (CTE definition)`

 #### SPARQL
 - query language for triple-stores using RDF data model